Welcome to Robins!

 Woodlands are wonderful!
 Why not explore a local woodland together to build a fairy house using twigs, leaves and nuts?
 You could also cook some fabulous autumnal recipes such as pumpkin soup or toffee apple cakes.
 Alternatively, set up a mud kitchen in your garden.
 What ingredients from the garden can you mix together to create an Autumn potion?

 Reading books in Robin Class will be changed on a MONDAY and FRIDAY if they have been read at home.
 Please indicate by signing your child's blue home-school reading record.

 Robin Class P.E.
 Days

-Please ensure that P.E. kit is in School on a Monday and Tuesday, any earrings are removed if possible and long hair is tied back.
+Please ensure that P.E. kit is in School on a Monday, any earrings are removed if possible and long hair is tied back.
 Thank you!